 Dan’s at Green Hills – A lovely drive through the country ends at this historic inn.
 Choose the fireplace room, the sunroom, or outdoors, among the sparkling lights.
 Wonderful seafood and sauces.
 Open 7 days a week for dinner; about 30 minutes from the inn – we guarantee no traffic on the drive there!

 John J. Jeffries – Located in the restored Lancaster Arts Hotel in downtown Lancaster, this is a restaurant like no other.
 Beautifully restored and great architectural details in brick and recycled barn wood.
 The food is organic, from local farms and creatively prepared.
 They offer small portions in addition to normal.
+Great for celiac or vegetarian diets.
 Open on Sundays, patio seating available in the warmer months.

 Judy’s On Cherry – Located in a restored warehouse in downtown Reading and serving an eclectic mix of Mediterranean foods – all wonderful.
 We’ve tried just about every appetizer and salad – and the Meze plate – grape leaves, roasted red pepper hummus with Morrocan orange salad, feta and yogurt sauce is one of our favorites.
 Nice selection of beer and wine, great foccacia bread.
 We recommend sitting at the Chef’s table to watch the action!
 Closed Sunday and Monday.
 About 25 minutes from the inn.